JahnaviBhaskaran/ReCoDE_rnaseq_pipeline/learning/parallelised_pipeline.md

 readarray -t SAMPLE_SRR < data/files.txt
 ```

-Then, wwe select the Nth value of the sample list (i.e. the Nth row of `data/files.txt`), in the following code:
+Then, we select the Nth value of the sample list (i.e. the Nth row of `data/files.txt`), in the following code:
 ```
 s="${SAMPLE_SRR[$PBS_ARRAY_INDEX - 1]}"
 ```